Paul McLennan: Political career

+McLennan joined the SNP at approximately 25 years old.

-He has served as a local councillor for the Dunbar and East Linton multi-member ward of East Lothian Council since 2007 having previously been an unsuccessful candidate in earlier elections to single-member wards, and was both the SNP group leader and the council leader from 2007 to 2012.
+He served as a local councillor for the Dunbar and East Linton multi-member ward of East Lothian Council from 2007 until 2022 having previously been an unsuccessful candidate in earlier elections to single-member wards, and was both the SNP group leader and the council leader from 2007-12.
 He has been a board member of NHS Lothian, the regional offices of Scottish Enterprise and the Commission on School Reform.

 McLennan is East Lothian's first SNP MSP, with the constituency having been previously held exclusively by Scottish Labour for 22 years.